How to Make Homemade French Fries

 - Preheat the oven to 425°F. Line a 15x10x1-inch baking pan with parchment paper or foil.

 - Prepare the potatoes as in Step 1 above.
+Drain potato strips and dry thoroughly with paper towels.
 Place them in a resealable plastic bag.
 Spray the potatoes with nonstick cooking spray.
 Combine 1/4 cup grated Parmesan cheese, 1/2 teaspoon paprika, and 1/8 teaspoon pepper in small bowl.
 Add the seasoning mixture to the potatoes in the bag; close the bag.
 Shake to coat the potatoes with seasoning mixture.
 Arrange the potatoes in a single layer on the prepared baking pan.
 Bake for 30 minutes or until crisp and tender when poked with a fork, turning once.
 If desired, sprinkle the potatoes with salt.